No, I don't mean Bobby Orr. Last I heard, he's fine.

 Since his wife Colleen, who managed the family's many enterprises, fell victim to a long-term illness before dying in 2009, Gordie had been living with their 4 children on a rotating basis: Mark, Marty, Murray, and daughter Cathy in Lubbock, Texas.

 Both Mark Howe and Marty Howe were moved to defense after their family line was broken up by their father's retirement.
 Marty remained with the Whalers until 1985.
-He made a brief, 3-game comeback with the minor-league Flint Bulldogs in 1993, and is now a house designer and builder.
+He made a brief, 3-game comeback with the minor-league Flint Bulldogs in 1993, and is now a house designer and builder, having gone into the previous family business, construction, except, unlike his father Gordie and his grandfather Ab, he's running it.

 Mark would be traded by the Whalers to the Philadelphia Flyers in 1982, helping them reach the Stanley Cup Finals in 1985 and 1987.
 They sent him back home to Detroit in 1992, and he closed his playing career by helping the Wings reach the Finals in 1995, their 1st trip there in 29 years.
 But they were swept by the New Jersey Devils.

 He was a 5-time NHL All-Star, and holds the league record for most shorthanded goals by a defenseman: 28.
-He joined his father in the Hockey Hall of Fame, and the Flyers have retired his Number 2 -- their only retired number for a player not on their back-to-back Cup winners of 1974 and 1975.
+He joined his father in the Hockey Hall of Fame (unlike other sports, there are plenty of father-son combinations in the Hockey Hall), and the Flyers have retired his Number 2 -- their only officially-retired number for a player not on their back-to-back Cup winners of 1974 and 1975.
+(No Flyer has wore 88 since Eric Lindros left, but it hasn't been retired.)

 Gordie and Mark joined Bobby and Brett Hull as the only father-son pair to both have their numbers retired in North American sports.
-(Although no Baltimore Oriole has worn the 7 of Cal Ripken Sr. since his death, it is not officially retired, as is the 8 of Cal Ripken Jr. Despite all the other fine father-son combos in professional sports, this is the closest that any of them comes to this achievement of the Howes and the Hulls.)
+Although no Baltimore Oriole has worn the 7 of Cal Ripken Sr. since his death, it is not officially retired, while the 8 of Cal Ripken Jr. is.
+Despite all the other fine father-son combos in professional sports, this is the closest that any of them comes to this achievement of the Howes and the Hulls.

 Based on the clothes, the hair, and the Mr. Hockey film,